-District Allocation: The most appropriate method of funding this activity is 50:50 between the UAGC and General Rate (GR).
+District Allocation: The most appropriate method of funding this activity is a combination of UAGC and General Rate (GR).
 While the fairest method would be to fund this activity by UAGC, a combination of UAGC and General Rate is considered most appropriate, given the 30% legislative cap on UAGC and the affordability considerations and the District wide benefit of these activities.

-7.4.3 Investments
+7.3.3 Investments